dpeltohaka/pdsnd_github/README.md

 - 'washington.csv': Dataset containing bike share data for the city of Washington, D.C

 ### Credits
-This project was created as a part of the Programming for Data Science with Python course
+This project was created as a part of the Programming for Data Science with Python course.
+Bike share data originally provided by Motivate